ye-chuan/.dotfiles/.config/nvim/readme.md

 ## Plugin Management
-As of now, I am experimenting with not using a plugin manager.
-This configuration makes use of the package system that was introduced since Vim version 8.
+This configuration makes use of the package system that was introduced since Vim 8.0

 To manage the plugins, I will be using Git's submodule feature.